Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Appendix: The and photoionization of Xe@C

-To finalize the paper, we now briefly comment on particular features and structures in the calculated spectra of Xe@C$_{60}$ depicted in Figs.~\ref{fig3} and \ref{fig4}, since they are important stand-alone qualities.
+To finalize the paper, we now briefly comment on particular features and structures in the calculated $\rm 4d$ and $\rm 5p$ spectra of Xe@C$_{60}$ depicted in figures~\ref{fig3} and \ref{fig4}, since they are important stand-alone qualities.